Meituan-AutoML/MobileVLM/README.md

 Figure 1.
 The MobileVLM architecture (right) utilizes MobileLLaMA as its language model, intakes $\mathbf{X}_v$ and $\mathbf{X}_q$ which are image and language instructions as respective inputs and gives $\mathbf{Y}_a$ as the output language response.
 LDP refers to a lightweight downsample projector (left).

 ## Weights Release and Usage
+MobileVLM weights are in preparation, will be released soon.
 We release MobileLLaMA weights in a PyTorch format can be conveniently used with the Hugging Face transformers library.
 Our checkpoint weights is licensed permissively under the Apache 2.0 license.

 ### Install